Imagine you found a defect. One of your team members made it.

 The main five communication types in project management are verbal, non-verbal, writing, visual, and listening.
 These types transform into five efficient project communication methods: emails, instant messages, meetings, voice calls, and request tickets.

-You can tap her on a shoulder and whisper, “I found a defect.
+You can tap her on the shoulder and whisper, “I found a defect.
 Please fix it.”

 You can send an email only to her.

-You can notify her and the whole team about the defect on a sync-up meeting.
+You can notify her and the whole team about the defect at a sync-up meeting.

 You can send an email to her and your management in a copy about the defect.
 (Not sure why you don’t like her that much!).